Djjimenez895/persona-4-api/README.md

 1) Node.js v12.18.1 and up
 2) Npm v6.14.5 and up
 3) User credentials for MongoDB (contact djjimenez895 for this info)
+4) MongoDB Compass for connecting to the database
-4) Postman (Optional, needed to manually use API end points, alternatives work too)
+5) Postman (Optional, needed to manually use API end points, alternatives work too)

 Developer Environment Setup: